Charlotte Hornets at Toronto Raptors game thread

-Filed under: Charlotte Hornets at Toronto Raptors game thread By Jonathan DeLong@JonDeLong42 Jan 10, 2023, 7:00pm EST / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Charlotte Hornets at Toronto Raptors game thread Reddit Pocket Flipboard Email John E. Sokolowski-USA TODAY Sports I will continue to use this picture whenever the Hornets play the Raptors as long as both of these players play for these teams.
+Filed under: Charlotte Hornets at Toronto Raptors game thread By Chase Whitney@chasewhitney_ Jan 12, 2023, 7:00pm EST / new Share this story Share this on Facebook Share this on Twitter Share All sharing options Share All sharing options for: Charlotte Hornets at Toronto Raptors game thread Reddit Pocket Flipboard Email Photo by Cole Burston/Getty Images Hornets wrap up a four-game road trip and a two-game set with the Raptors.
+Why not come home with a W?
 This is now an open thread!
-More From At The Hive Preview: Hornets head to Toronto for first of back to back games against Raptors ATH Podcast: The holidays are over and the Hornets are still losing Recap: Hornets can’t hang on late and lose to Pacers, 116-111 Charlotte Hornets at Indiana Pacers game thread Preview: The Hornets look to repeat Friday’s historic scoring tonight against the Pacers Recap: Hornets score 51 points in the first quarter, defeat Bucks, 138-109 Loading comments...
+More From At The Hive Recap: LaMelo Ball scores 32 but Hornets lose to Raptors again, 124-114 Preview: Hornets round out four-game road trip in matchup with Raptors Recap: Hornets can’t overcome late Raptors run and lose, 132-120 Charlotte Hornets at Toronto Raptors game thread Preview: Hornets head to Toronto for first of back to back games against Raptors ATH Podcast: The holidays are over and the Hornets are still losing Loading comments...

 Loading comments...